This page describes some of the most common mistakes that webmasters make when designing for mobile.

 If you have a smartphone site on a separate URL, set up your server so that it redirects smartphone users to the equivalent URL on your smartphone site.

-If you use Dynamic serving, Ensure your user-agent detection is correctly configured.
+If you use Dynamic serving, ensure that your user-agent detection is correctly configured.

 If a page on your site doesn't have a smartphone equivalent, keep users on the desktop page.
 Showing the content the user was looking for is a much better experience than showing an error page.